 Helen Of Troy

-Helen of Troy is in the vein of Cale’s previous record, but stronger and nastier.
-Working with a primary core of musicians of guitarist Chris Spedding, bassist Pat Donaldson, and drummer Timmi Donald, Cale’s approach to songcraft was becoming more improvisational and immediate.
-Instead of bringing carefully crafted songs into the studio, as with the genteel Paris 1919, these songs were more spontaneous.
+Helen of Troy is in the vein of Cale’s previous record Slow Dazzle, but stronger and nastier.
+Working with a primary core of musicians – guitarist Chris Spedding, bassist Pat Donaldson, and drummer Timmi Donald – Cale’s approach to songcraft was becoming more improvisational.
 At the same time, there’s more noticeable orchestration than the previous albums, with Robert Kirby, who also worked on Nick Drake’s Five Leaves Left, adding strings and choir.
-The choir adds drama to ‘My Maria’, while the orchestra punctuates the title track and adds depth to the torch song ‘I Keep A Close Watch’.
+A choir adds drama to ‘My Maria’, while the orchestra punctuates the title track and adds depth to the torch song ‘I Keep A Close Watch’.
 Like Slow Dazzle, Helen Of Troy is eclectic in mood, possibly a fair reflection of Cale’s mental state at the time, although the liner notes point out that the studio renditions were merely working sketches of the “full blown psychodramas” that the songs became on tour.